AlexRuber/TumblrFeed/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Adding the double tap gesture recognizer
+-Adding the double tap gesture recognizer
+-Haven't added all constraints yet, run on iPhone 8 simulator for best results

 ## License